ibm-cloud-docs/citrix-netscaler-vpx/getting-started.md

 ## Ordering a {{site.data.keyword.vpx_full}}
 {: #ordering-a-citrix-netscaler-vpx}

-To order a {{site.data.keyword.vpx_full}} software appliance, navigate to the order page in the IBM Cloud catalog:
+To order a {{site.data.keyword.vpx_full}} software appliance, go to the order page in the IBM Cloud catalog:

 1. From your browser, open the [IBM Cloud catalog](/login){: external} and log in to your account.
 2. Select the Menu icon ![Menu icon](../../icons/icon_hamburger.svg) from the upper left, then click **Infrastructure > Classic Infrastructure**.